hassansajid8/vector_c/readme.md

+# Vectors
-# Vectors - a dynamic, one-dimensional array that can store elements of the same data type
+### dynamic, one-dimensional arrays that can store elements of the same data type

 ## How to use
 - clone repo